 You should invest if:

-• You want to grow wealth slowly and steadily.
+- You want to grow wealth slowly and steadily.

-• You don’t have time to monitor the market daily.
+- You don’t have time to monitor the market daily.

 You should trade if:

-• You have time to study and monitor the market regularly.
+- You have time to study and monitor the market regularly.

-• You understand technical charts and price trends.
+- You understand technical charts and price trends.

-Trading vs. investing: Which is a more suitable option?
+Trading vs. investing: Which is more suitable?

-The choice between trading and investing depends on your financial goals, risk appetite and the time you can dedicate.
+The choice between trading and investing depends on your financial goals, risk appetite, and the time you can dedicate.

 For beginners: